Collateral Security

 • currency (except EUR).

-If a concentration limit is violated, ECC's Clearing Operations team will contact the clearing member who submitted collateral leading to the breach to initiate a replacement of collateral.
+If a concentration limit set by ECC is breached, ECC's Clearing Operations team will contact the respective Institution Clearing Member who submitted bonds leading to the breach to initiate a replacement of the collateral provided.

 Please download the latest ECC eligible collateral file as well as the ECC eligible collateral file history from the server.